1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 The process: Manager Jean Hynes looks for newcomers that are at the forefront of innovative drug-development techniques and older firms that have adapted quickly to new technologies.

 The track record: Although the fund posted a double-digit gain over the past year, it’s hard to sugarcoat disappointing results.
-Hurt by too big a stake in drug stocks, Vanguard Health Care trailed the average health fund by 6.4 percentage points.
+Vanguard Health Care trailed the average health fund by 6.7 percentage points, in part because of a below-average exposure to foreign stocks compared to its peers.

 1-Year Return: 18.6%